Prostitution Act

 The Prostitution Act (Prostitutionsgesetz - ProstG) is a federal law in Germany that regulates the legal status of prostitution as a service in order to improve the legal and social situation of prostitutes.
-The law was promulgated on 20 December 2001 and has been in force since 1 January 2002.
-At the same time the Strafgesetzbuch (Criminal Code) §180a (exploitation of prostitutes) and §181a (pimping) were amended so that the creation of an adequate working environment is no longer punishable as long as no exploitation of prostitutes takes place.
+The law was promulgated on 20 December 2001 and has been enforced since 1 January 2002.
+At the same time the Strafgesetzbuch (Criminal Code) §180a (exploitation of prostitutes) and §181a (pimping) were amended to allow for employment of prostitutes, as long as they were not exploited.

-Sexual acts in the context of a prostitution contract are now valid to establish claims for compensation since the law came into force.
-This has not only significance for civil law, but also criminal law (property offences).
-In addition, prostitutes can now regularly insure in the statutory health, unemployment and pension insurance.